Press enter to search, esc to close

 Having a right to apply to the court may provide some comfort to lenders, but they are still going to be concerned about the time and cost that will be involved in protecting their security.

 The Law Commission report states that commonhold was introduced ‘as a way of enabling the freehold ownership of flats which avoids the shortcomings of leasehold ownership’.
 The press on these shortcomings has centred around the instances of doubling ground rents and leasehold houses.
 There is universal acceptance that doubling ground rents and leasehold houses should be phased out and the industry has already done so.
+The Leasehold and Freehold Reform Bill is certainly a massive step forward in enabling this.

 Whilst the leasehold system is not without its shortcomings and is by no means perfect, lenders are comfortable with it and have taken security on leasehold properties for decades.
 The leasehold system has established landlord and tenant legislation and case law, which gives an element of certainty as to the marketability of the leasehold security lenders are taking.
 Lenders also have clear acceptability criteria for leasehold properties and defined enforcement routes should that step be necessary.